Dallas Writ of Habeas Corpus Lawyers

 While your habeas petition lawyers at Broden & Mickelsen, LLP, will work as diligently as possible on investigating, researching, and drafting the petition, many factors will be beyond our control.
 If a case involves complex issues, for instance, a court may simply take more time to make its decision.

 Generally, the habeas process may take one year, or two years if the petition is litigated in federal after state court.
 But again, those are only rough estimates.
-What you can count on is receiving regular communication and updates through the process from your lawyer at Broden & Mickelsen, LLP.
+What you can count on is receiving regular communication and updates through the process from your federal criminal lawyer at Broden & Mickelsen, LLP.

 What Is the Difference Between a Direct Appeal and a Writ of Habeas Corpus?

-A petition for writ of habeas corpus is different from a direct appeal in many ways.
+A petition for a writ of habeas corpus is different from a direct appeal in many ways.
 For example, in an appeal, the record is basically frozen or limited to the transcript, exhibits, and other documents offered at the trial level.
 With a habeas petition, you can offer new evidence, including evidence you have discovered since the trial.

 Another significant difference lies in filing deadlines.
 In a Texas state court, you must give notice of appeal within 30 days from your sentencing date.
 However, you can file a habeas petition in state court at any time after sentencing.
 But keep in mind that the one-year federal habeas petition deadline will start to run from the date when your direct appeal was denied in state court, minus the time the state habeas petition was pending.
 Similarly, in federal court you must file a notice of appeal within 14 days from your sentencing whereas you can file a habeas petition related to a federal court conviction within one year of your conviction becoming “final.”